waleedelsafty/Maadi316_studio-4157683810-e63cf/README.md

 # Building Management App

-This is a Next.js application built with Firebase Studio for managing building information, including structural levels.
+This is a Next.js application built with Firebase Studio for managing building information, including structural levels and units.

 ---